rahmanshamit/StudyBuddy/README.md

 figuring out how express and Google maps api works.
 For now there are only dummy students showing up on the map, but log in, profile, user's current location, works.

-I would like to implement implement a chat aspect to it, so that the user can message other students who show up live on the map if they are online, and make posts about future study plans let users collaborate.
+I would like to implement a chat aspect to it, so that the user can message other students who show up live on the map if they are online, and make posts about future study plans let users collaborate.

 Find screenshots here: